-A student shall be excused from attending classes, or other required activities, including examinations, for the observance of a religious holy day, including travel for such purposes.
-A "religious holy day"
+A student shall be excused from attending classes or other required activities, including examinations, for the observance of a religious holy day, including travel for such purposes.
+A religious holy day means a holy day observed by a religion whose places of worship are exempt from property taxation under Section 11.20, Tax Code.

-A student whose absence is excused under this provision may not be penalized for that absence and shall be allowed to take an examination or complete an assignment within a reasonable time after the absence.
+A student whose absence is excused under this provision may not be penalized for that absence and will be allowed to take an examination or complete an assignment within a reasonable time after the absence.
 The instructor may appropriately respond if the student fails to satisfactorily complete the assignment or examination.
+Students may receive permission from the Guidance and Counseling Center to change from one class to another only during the time designated in the college calendar.